 Registrar Responsibility for Customer Support.
 Registrar is responsible for all initial support for Registered Name Holders with Registered Names registered through Registrar.
-In providing this customer support, Registrar shall provide (i) support to accept orders for registration, cancellation, modification, renewal, deletion or transfer of Registered Names and (ii) customer service (including domain name record support) and billing and technical support to Registered Name Holders.
+In providing this customer support, Registrar shall provide (i) support to accept orders for registration, cancellation, modification, renewal, deletion, or transfer of Registered Names and (ii) customer service (including domain name record support) and billing and technical support to Registered Name Holders.
 Registrar shall provide to Registered Name Holders emergency contact support information for critical situations such as domain name hijacking.

 Data Submission Requirements.
-As part of its registration and sponsorship of Registered Names in the UNR Supported TLDs, Registrar shall submit complete data as required by technical specifications of the System that are made available to Registrar from time to time.
-Registrar shall submit any corrections or updates from a Registered Name Holder relating to the registration information for a Registered Name to UNR in a timely manner.
+As part of its registration and sponsorship of Registered Names in the TLD, Registrar shall submit complete data as required by technical specifications of the System that are made available to Registrar from time to time.
+Registrar shall submit any corrections or updates from a Registered Name Holder relating to the registration information for a Registered Name to the Registry Operator in a timely manner.
 Registrar shall also abide by the additional terms in the Addendum.

 Data Subject Rights.
-The Parties understand and agree that the Registered Name Holder may be considered a Data Subject per the Addendum.
-Whenever the Registered Name Holder wishes to exercise their rights, per section 8 of the Addendum, and requests a direct action on the Shared Personal Data by UNR as a Controller (“the Request”), the Registrar understands and agrees that UNR will first defer to the Registrar to act on the Request, as part of the Registrar’s contractual relationship with the Registered Name Holder.
-To that end, UNR will forward the Request to the Registrar by email upon receipt thereof (“the Deferment”).
-As part of the Deferment, the Registrar agrees to confirm to UNR, in writing that it has taken care of the Request.
+The Parties understand and agree that the Registered Name Holder may be considered a Data Subject and agree to enter into the Data Processing Addendum at Exhibit C (“the Addendum").
+Whenever the Registered Name Holder wishes to exercise their rights, per section 8 of the Addendum, and requests a direct action on the Shared Personal Data by the Registry Operator as a Controller (“the Request”), the Registrar understands and agrees that the Registry Operator will first defer to the Registrar to act on the Request, as part of the Registrar’s contractual relationship with the Registered Name Holder.
+To that end, the Registry Operator will forward the Request to the Registrar by email upon receipt thereof (“the Deferment”).
+As part of the Deferment, the Registrar agrees to confirm to the Registry Operator, in writing that it has taken care of the Request.

-Should the Registrar fail to perform the Request diligently and within five (5) business days of the Deferment, UNR will first ask that the Registrar confirms that the Request does originate from the Registered Name Holder and, upon confirmation, take care of the Request providing that the Registrar still cannot perform the Request.
+Should the Registrar fail to perform the Request diligently and within five (5) business days of the Deferment, the Registry Operator will first ask that the Registrar confirms that the Request does originate from the Registered Name Holder and, upon confirmation, take care of the Request providing that the Registrar still cannot perform the Request.

 License.
-Registrar grants UNRas Registry a non-exclusive, royalty-free, nontransferable worldwide limited license to the data elements consisting of the Registered Name, the Registered Name Holder’s contact data for the Whois database, the IP addresses of nameservers, the identity of the registering registrar, and other data required or permitted by technical specifications of the Registry System as made available to Registrar by UNR from time to time, solely for propagation of and the provision of authorized access to the TLD zone files or as otherwise required or permitted by UNR's Registry Agreement with ICANN concerning the operation of the UNR Supported TLD, as may be amended from time to time.
+Registrar grants Nova as the Registry Operator, with the understanding that the data may be processed by the RSP as part of the operation of the Registry, a non-exclusive, royalty-free, nontransferable worldwide limited license to the data elements consisting of the Registered Name, the Registered Name Holder’s contact data for the Registration Data Directory Database (through both the WHOIS and RDAP protocols), the IP addresses of nameservers, the identity of the registering registrar, and other data required or permitted by technical specifications of the Registry System as made available to Registrar by the Registry Operator or by the RSP from time to time, solely for propagation of and the provision of authorized access to the TLD zone files or as otherwise required or permitted by the Registry Operator's Registry Agreement with ICANN concerning the operation of the TLDs, as may be amended from time to time.